NoHatCoder/Tjald-Hash-and-RNG-Suite/README.md

 # Tjald Hash and RNG Suite
-A collection of hash and RNG functions that rely on hardware AES.
+A collection of hash and RNG functions that rely on hardware AES instructions.

 ## Warning - Incomplete software
 This library is in a pre-release state, while it is technically usable it lacks proper documentation and not all planned code paths have been implemented yet.